framework-one/framework-one.github.io/source/documentation/4.0/using-di-one.markdown

 ## Public Methods

+This section describes the supported public API of DI/1.

 ### public any function init( any folders, struct config = { } )

+The constructor. `folders` can be a list or array of paths to search for CFCs to manage.
+It is recommended to use webroot-relative paths or mappings (both starting with `/`) for the paths.
+The optional `config` struct can supply various configuration settings to override the default behavior.

 ### public any function addAlias( string aliasName, string beanName )

+Add an alias for a given bean name.
+This allows you to have a more meaningly / friendly name for a bean than the default that is deduced from the file and folder names.

 ### public any function addBean( string beanName, any beanValue )

+Tell DI/1 that the given bean name should resolve to the supplied value.
+The value may be any type of data.
+This is good way to provide named configuration values for your managed beans.

 ### public boolean function containsBean( string beanName )

+Returns `true` if DI/1 knows about the given bean name.
+If DI/1 doesn't know about it directly, but has been given a parent bean factory, it will ask the parent (by calling `containsBean()` on the parent).

 ### public boolean function hasParent()

+Returns `true` if DI/1 has been given a parent bean factory.

 ### public any function declareBean( string beanName, string dottedPath, boolean isSingleton = true, struct overrides = { } )

+Tell DI/1 that the given bean name should resolve to an instance of the named CFC.
+This is useful when you need DI/1 to manage specific CFCs that are not part of your own application's model or controllers, such as third party library CFCs.
+You can tell DI/1 whether to treat this bean as a single (default) or transient.
+You can also provide an collection of named beans (values) that should override (_hide_) beans of the same name in the bean factory.
+This allows you to provide specific values for constructor arguments or for setter / property injection.

 ### public any function factoryBean( string beanName, any factory, string methodName, array args = [ ], struct overrides = { } )

+Tell DI/1 that the given bean name should be resolved by called the specified `methodName` on the `factory` bean, with the specified arguments (`args` by name).
+The `factory` bean can be either a string, identifying a bean that DI/1 knows about, or an instance of a CFC you provide.
+The `args` array contains the names of beans that should be passed as arguments to the `methodName` call.
+The optional `overrides` collection can provide named beans (values) that should _hide_ beans of the same name, i.e., they will be used instead of DI/1 looking up the bean internally.

 ### public any function getBean( string beanName, struct constructorArgs = { } )

+Ask DI/1 for the specified bean.
+If `constructArgs` are provided, they are treated as overrides and will _hide_ any beans of the same name that DI/1 is managing, just for the initialization of the requested bean.

 ### public any function getBeanInfo( string beanName = '', boolean flatten = false, string regex = '' )

+Return metadata about the named bean.
+If no bean name is given, return a struct containing metadata about all beans that DI/1 knows about.
+By default, any parent bean factory's metadata is returned as a nested struct but `flatten` will recursively unroll the chain of parent metadata (so the `structKeyList()` of the returned metadata will be all beans, not just the ones in the child bean factory).
+In addition, you can specify a `regex` to return metadata just for beans whose name matches the regular expression.

 ### public struct function getConfig()

+Return a (shallow) copy of DI/1's configuration struct, with all the defaults populated.

 ### public string function getVersion()

+Return a string indicating the version of DI/1 being used.

 ### public boolean function isSingleton( string beanName )

+Return `true` if the specified bean is known to be a singleton.
+If the bean is known to be a non-singleton, this will return `false`.
+If the bean is not known in the current bean factory but a parent bean factory exists, the parent will be asked `isSingleton(beanName)`.
+If the bean is not known at all (or asking the parent fails), this will return `false`.

 ### public any function injectProperties( any bean, struct properties )

+Given a bean (either a name, a dotted path to a CFC, or an actual instance), inject each of the (non-null) `properties` specified by calling the matching setter on the bean.
+If a bean name is given, it will be fully constructed by DI/1 first, and then populated.
+If a dotted path to a CFC is given, it will be created -- but its constructor will **not** be called -- and then it will be populated.
+If an actual bean instance is given, it will be populated.
+If calling any setter fails, that exception will propagate and other properties of the bean will not be populated.
+In general, use of this method is not recommended as it is not very flexible and you need to know what you are doing!

 ### public any function load()

+This causes DI/1 to flush all its caches and to go through all the singleton beans it knows about and force full resolution of each.
+This can be used to reload a bean factory (although it is safer to just create a new instance of DI/1 and start over, because `load()` does not reload any parent bean factories), but the most common usage is to avoid lazy loading of beans (e.g., if you want to "warm up" your application after a deployment before putting it back in the cluster).
+Calling `load()` at the end of a load listener will also avoid any potential thread safety issues caused by lazy loading beans under heavy load in an application.

 ### public any function onLoad( any listener )

+Register a load listener that DI/1 should call after the factory has initialized itself.
+This is the recommanded way to provide additional bean declarations (`addAlias()`, `addBean()`, `declareBean()`, `factoryBean()`) since it ensures they all run before the constructed instance of DI/1 is returned to your program.
+The `listener` may be a bean name, in which case DI/1 will look it up internally, or an instance of a CFC, or a user-defined function or closure.
+If the `listener` resolves to a CFC instance, DI/1 will call `onLoad()` on that instance and pass itself in as the only argument.
+If the `listener` is a function or closure, DI/1 will call it and pass itself in as the only argument.
+You can then manipulate the bean factory further as part of its initialization.

 ### public any function setParent( any parent )

+Tell DI/1 that the given `parent` object should be treated as a parent bean factory.
+Several calls in DI/1 will delegate to a parent bean factory if the specified information is not present in the child bean factory.
+This allows common beans to be shared with several child factories, for example with a main application that has subsystems.

 ## Overriding DI/1 Behavior